Harmonic tropical morphisms and approximation: Approximation of harmonic tropical curves

-For any planar curve $ \mathcal{C} \subset \ttor$, there exists a natural tropical curve sitting inside its amoeba $\A(\C)$: the so-called spine of $\C$.
-It is defined via the Ronkin function associated to any defining equation of $\C$.
-Planar amoebas deformation-retracts on their spine, see \cite{PR}.\\ The same construction can be carried to the case of harmonic amoebas, thanks to the extended notion of Ronkin function provided in \cite{Kri}.
-Hence, it gives rise to a piecewise linear graph sitting inside any harmonic amoeba, with the same deformation retraction property.
-They are similar to tropical curves in any point except that they might have edges with non rational slope.
-They are part of a wider class of tropical curves we introduce now.
+For any planar curve $ \mathcal{C} \subset \ttor$, the authors of \cite{PR} introduced the spine of the amoeba $\A(\C)$, a canonical tropical curve contained in $\A(\C)$ such that $\A(\C)$ deformation-retracts on it.
+A similar construction can be carried to the case of harmonic amoebas in $\R^2$, see \cite{Kri}.
+In this more general case, the spine is still a piecewise linear graph whose edges have now arbitrarily slopes, with the same deformation-retraction property.
+Such spines are part of a wider class of tropical curves that we introduce below.